 When a multivariate test is significant, many people then follow up with ordinary univariate tests to see "which dependent variable the results came from."
-This is a reasonable exploratory strategy.
-More conservative is to follow up with Bonferroni-corrected univariate tests.
-When you do this, however, there is no guarantee that any of the Bonferroni-corrected tests will be significant.
+More conservative (and better) is to follow up with Bonferroni-corrected univariate tests.
+When you do this, there is no guarantee that any of the Bonferroni-corrected tests will be significant.

-It is also possible, and in some ways very appealing, to follow up a significant multivariate test with Scheffée tests.
+It is also possible, and in some ways very appealing, to follow up a significant multivariate test with Scheffe tests.
 For example, Scheffe follow-ups to a significant one-way multivariate ANOVA would include adjusted versions of all the corresponding univariate one-way ANOVAs, all multivariate pairwise comparisons, all univariate pairwise comparisons, and lots of other possibilities - all simultaneously protected at the 0.05 level.